oliverTuesta/spigisblog-frontend/src/content/blog/300-days-of-code.md

 This week, my focus is on upsolving problems from past Codeforces rounds and revisiting the last ICPC contest I participated in.

 ### Day 1
 Today I solved 2 problems from the [Codeforces Round 992 (Div.
 2)](https://codeforces.com/contests/2040).
-I also upsolved the remaining four problems from the contest.
+I also upsolved the third problem.